GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/testers/custom.md

 ---

 Custom Test allows developers to run custom commands as part of their development pipeline.
 The command executes in the testing phase of the [Skaffold pipeline](https://skaffold.dev/docs/pipeline-stages/).
 It will run on the local machine where Skaffold is being executed and works with all supported Skaffold platforms.
-Users can opt out of running custom tests by using the `skip-tests` flag.
+Users can opt out of running custom tests by using the `--skip-tests` flag.

 Some example use cases for Custom Test are below: